"How much does it cost to set up an online store?"

 The open source eCommerce softwares alternative

 One of the most basic decisions you'll need to make is whether to use an hosted eCommerce solution or to use open source code to build the store on your own (or hire developers to build it).
-This decision is easier once you understand a couple of things about eCommerce:
+This decision is easier once you understand a couple of things about eCommerce software:

 - There are already many ready-to-go and fully customizable ecommerce platforms available in the market, and one of them is definitely going to serve your business' needs.